Rate Limits

 Upgrading Your Plan

-If you consistently hit rate limits, consider upgrading to the pay-as-you-go plan:
+If you consistently hit rate limits, consider upgrading your plan:

 Visit the Usage & Billing page in the Developer Console to upgrade.